What is Pure?

 Who can see my Pure content?

-Any publications or research activity you add to Pure will be visible in both Pure and the research portal providing it is not marked as confidential.
-As a student your personal profile is not visible externally.
+If your profile has been set in Pure as "visible", any publications or research activity you add to Pure will be visible in both Pure and the research portal unless it has been marked as confidential.
+Please see Pure and the Research Portal FAQ above for further details.

 What happens after I enter a publication?